devgeek27/ViewToPDF/README.md

 parameters:
 - view - UIView to render PDF from
--PDFFileName - name of the PDF file
+- PDFFileName - name of the PDF file

 2. render - render PDF file from specified view